duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 The script for the bubble plot is based on the example in the [tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/).
 To visualize both populations with respect to category, the tagged population is all plotted at x=1, and the untagged population at x=2.
 These x-values serve purely to plot the values in distinct areas in the plot and have no data-related function whatsoever.

+Note: this script is written in Groovy.
+Select the Groovy running language in the scripting tab of the scriptable widget before running to prevent compiling errors.
 ```Groovy
 #@ MoleculeArchive archive
 #@OUTPUT String xlabel